 - According to State rules and regulations, licensure may be delayed or denied depending on the history of convictions involving felonies, misdemeanors, and/or involving controlled substances (including traffic violations).
 Questions dealing with this issue should be directed to the Michigan State Office of Health Services at (517) 335-0918.

-- Successful completion of LW 206A , LWA 206B , and LWA 206C meets the Lifelong Wellness graduation requirement.
+- Students must achieve a minimum “C” (2.0) grade in LW 206A , LWA 206B , and LWA 206C to be eligible to continue in the program.
+These courses meet the Lifelong Wellness graduation requirement.

 - Also see “Dual Degrees.”